PatCH0816/caption-driven-xai/doc/source/60_novel xai_method.md

     \end{minipage}
 }

-The range of numbers for the scores is $\boldsymbol{s}_{ij} = [0, 1]$ with $dim(\boldsymbol{s}_{ij}) = ???$.
-Each score describes how "similar" the scaled activation maps of the standalone model and the CLIP image encoder are compared to each other.
-To limit the computing power needed, the measurement of similarity is a trivial sum of products.
-Therefore, a large score results for two large factors.
-A small score results for at least one small factor in the product.
-Ambiguous are scores around 0.5, which could occur for a small factor and a large one, two medium sized factors or a large one and a small one.
+The valid range for the scores are $\boldsymbol{s}_{ij} = [0, 1]$ with $dim(\boldsymbol{s}_{ij}) = 22720 \times 3840$.
+The value $22720$ describes the number of convolutional kernels in the standalone model available for swapping.
+The value $3840$ describes the number of convolutional kernels in the CLIP image encoder available for swapping.
+Each score describes how "similar" the scaled activation maps of the standalone model and the CLIP image encoder are relative to each other.
+The similarity measurement is a trivial sum of products to limit the computing power needed.
+Therefore, a large score results from two large factors.
+A small score results from at least one small factor in the product.
+Ambiguous scores around 0.5 could occur for a small factor and a large one, two medium-sized factors or a large one and a small one.

 \noindent
 **Swapping layers**